-The NASUWT has met with Paradigm Trust this term and is still consulting on the Pay policy, as well as the Flexible Working policy and Extended Leave policy.
-If you would like us to raise any collective issues before our next meeting, please contact us on advice@mail.nasuwt.org.uk.
+The Lime Trust consulted with unions on the proposed merger with the Hornbeam Trust, and we will be meeting with the Trust again on 3 October.
+If you would like us to raise any collective issues before this date, please contact us on advice@mail.nasuwt.org.uk.